 - “Digital Preservation Framework”, University of Minnesota, 2014.

-This section details who is involved (positions, not individuals), at what level they are involved, and who is charged with preservation responsibilities.
-In addition to any monetary commitments, human resources are real resources, so this cost should be factored as part of the total cost of a publishing program (Open Access or otherwise), regardless of funding sources.
+This section of the Policy details who is involved (positions, not individuals), at what level they are involved, and who is charged with preservation responsibilities.
+In addition to any monetary commitments, staffing commitments represent the resource commitment to preservation across the organization and should be considered part of the total cost of a publishing program (Open Access or otherwise), regardless of funding sources.

-The people involved in preservation can vary depending on the structure of your organization.
-Presses or publishing units within a library may have different sets of resources from those that are organizationally separate from the library, and from commercial publishers.
+Those involved in preservation can vary depending on the structure of your organization.
+Presses or publishing units within a library may have different sets of resources than those that are organizationally separate from the library, and from commercial publishers.
 Larger publishers may have more resources and more teams in dedicated roles than smaller publishers.
 Institutions of any size may choose to outsource the entire infrastructure for preservation to a third-party provider.
-Despite this, in all cases, selection decisions must be made.
+In all cases, selection decisions must be made.
 Preservation planning should include (as much as possible) those with information and technology, preservation, and metadata knowledge or expertise.
-Organizations that do not already have this support in place should assess preservation needs and commit budget and staff where possible.
+In cases where an organization may not already have this support in place, they should assess preservation needs and commit budget and staff where possible.

-In order to fulfill the commitments made elsewhere in your policy, you must allocate sufficient resources to fulfill those preservation functions.
-Those resources should be described in this section
+In order to fulfill the commitments made elsewhere in your policy, you must make a commitment of resources to fulfill those preservation functions.
+That commitment should be described in this section.

 Decisions on what will be preserved are made by [individual positions, departments, or committees] in consultation with: